sushi4me/dump1090/README.md

 make get   		| Requests for the full flight number, will generate a log file in the current directory with the grep'd information.
-This command will pull lines from the current logs within the logs directory. make clean 		| Removes compiled files. make clean_logs | Removes the logs directory and any logs generated using 'make get'.
+This command will pull lines from the current logs within the logs directory. make clean 		| Removes compiled files. make clean_logs | Removes the logs directory and any logs generated using 'make get'. make install	| Installs required packages for this application - libusb, librtlsdr.

 General Info
 ---